Contact Info

 During their second and third years, each student is required to produce a solo-authored research paper.
 The expectation is that this paper will be in the same field as the student's dissertation and at the level of quality for submission to a peer-reviewed journal.

-Students need to identify two advisors (i.e., the research paper chair and a second reader) and obtain their signatures on the Research Paper Proposal Form after taking the qualifying exam (i.e., by the end of January of their second year).
+Students need to identify a Research Advisory Committee, which will include two advisors (i.e., the research paper chair and a second reader) and one alternate advisor in case the chair or second reader are unexpectedly on leave.
+Students must submit a completed and signed RAC form by January of Year 2.
 In consultation with these advisors (i.e., the committee), they need to develop a research design (motivation, theory, design, data sources) by the last day of classes of the spring semester of their second year.
 By the end of the spring semester, the student needs to schedule a formal defense of the proposal with their committee and, after the defense, submit a form with the advisors' signatures to the departmental administrative assistant responsible for graduate affairs.

 Students will enroll in Research Workshop during their third year.
 This fall workshop is devoted to helping students revise their papers for final submission.